 When you’re short on kitchen space, you have to be extra creative in coming up with ways to maximize the square footage you do have.
-And while there are tons of smart kitchen organizing hacks out there, you may find that many don’t even apply to your snug space (NYC apartment dwellers, we're looking at you!).
+And while there are tons of smart kitchen organizing hacks out there, you may find that many don’t actually apply to your snug space.

-That’s why we’ve done the work for you and rounded up 10 pretty brilliant organizing solutions that are small space-approved.
+That’s why we’ve done the work for you and rounded up 10 pretty brilliant organizing solutions that will work for the smallest of small spaces.

-It’s a fact of small-space life that some of your things will be constantly on display.
+It’s a fact of small-space life that some of your things just have to be on display.
 Make the best of the situation by crafting a spot that looks intentional, like this organizing pot gallery wall seen on Houzz.
-With hooks atop an inky black wall, the display is functional and easy on the eyes.
+Any free wall — even one in a hallway on the way to the kitchen — will work.

 Leave it to the gals over at A Beautiful Mess to come up with a smart — and stylish — way to use the top of kitchen cabinets.
 It’s often untapped territory, and is a great place to house extras like serving pieces or small appliances.
 Here, bottles of wine and seltzer, plus coffee grounds, are kept in order with wire bins.

 When you’re thinking of ways to max-out available space in your kitchen, don’t forget about the cabinets you do have.
 Streamlining the way you organize the interior can often lead to more storage space.
-Case in point?
-This ingenious solution seen on Martha Stewart.
-Tension rods divide the space so that platters, cutting boards, and baking sheets can stack on their sides, where they’re slimmest.
+Here, tension rods divide the space so that platters, cutting boards, and baking sheets can stack on their sides, where they’re slimmest.

 In our humble opinion, pot rails are one of the MVP’s of the kitchen space.
 There are just so many different ways to make them work for your layout and organizational needs.
 In the sunny small Paris kitchen of freelance writer Kim Laidlaw, they act as an inexpensive place to situate everything from a paper towel rack and oven mitt, to spices and random utensils.